isomerpages/ogp-scamshield-suite/_i-need-help/I gave my bank login details.md

 variant: markdown
 description: ""
 ---
-### If you've leaked your banking info to a scammer:
+### If you've leaked your bank login info to a scammer:

 <hr>